Access Free Vermont Criminal & Arrest Records

 Waterbury, VT 05671-1300

-Fingerprint Based Searches Requested by Employers
+Fingerprint-Based Searches Requested by Employers

 The completed signed authorization form will need to be brought to the appointment as these identification centers will typically submit the form along with the fingerprints to the VCIC.